mwambachilufya/Energy_Impact_Analysis/README.md

 - the red line shows the actual trends in copper production as can be seen it is very volatile.
 ![Copper Production trend](Copper%20production%20Trend.png)

-## 🔍 Methodology
+## Methodology

-1. **Data Collection**: Mining operations data (2014-2024) including production volumes, electricity consumption, rainfall, and temperature
+1. **Data Collection**: Data was collected from publicly available annual reports. reports from Bank of Zambia provided the annual copper produced for each year and annual reports from ERB provided the electricity consumption for each sector of the country including mining over the 10 year period.
 2. **Descriptive Statistics**: Mean, median, standard deviation, range calculations
 3. **Trend Analysis**: Year-on-year growth rates and CAGR
 4. **Standardization**: Z-score calculations to identify outliers and efficiency patterns
 5. **Regression Analysis**: Linear regression to quantify relationship strength
 6. **Visualization**: Multi-chart dashboard for comprehensive insight communication

-## 💡 Insights & Recommendations
+## Insights & Recommendations

-### Current State
 The weak correlation indicates that **electricity consumption is not a primary driver** of copper production levels.
-Other operational factors have stronger influence.

-### Recommended Next Steps
-1. **Expand the model**: Include ore grade quality, equipment age, and maintenance schedules
-2. **Environmental factors**: Analyze rainfall and temperature impact on pit accessibility
-3. **Operational efficiency**: Investigate the 2023-2024 decline through qualitative analysis
-4. **Predictive modeling**: Build multi-variable regression with expanded dataset

-## 📊 Data Sources

-- Mining operations historical records (2014-2024)
-- Variables: Production volume, electricity consumption, generation sent out, rainfall, temperature
+In fact it may go so far as say when consumption is least production is best.
+This however means that when consumption is high and production is low it may mean th efficiency of operations at the mine may not be that good and this must be looked into by both the mines and energy regulaation board so that to ensure that mines do not overspend on energy that in the end will not lead to anythiing productive and on the side the energy regulation board can ensure that the generation being sent out if it is in excess can be diverted to other sectors of the economy.
+It is something worth investigating for both parties.